maartenvk/mrt-cpu/README.md

 Word size 8-bit, addressing size 16-bit.
 Harvard architecture.

+Planning
-Planning to migrate to Von Neumann architecture, and increasing word size to 16/32-bit.
+- [x] Migrate to Von Neumann architecture
+- [ ] Increase word size to 16- or 32-bit

 This is fully written in the Rust programming language.
 It is a Command Line Interface in which you may compile custom assembly files into .rom files.

 Such rom file can be loaded into the system emulator using the `load_rom` command.